ilbers/isar/doc/user_manual.md

 ## Getting Started

-For demonstration purposes, Isar provides support for two machines:
+For demonstration purposes, Isar provides support for the following
+configurations:

+ - QEMU ARM with Debian Wheezy
- - QEMU ARM
+ - QEMU ARM with Debian Jessie
- - Raspberry Pi 1 Model B
+ - Raspberry Pi 1 Model B with Raspbian Jessie

 The steps below describe how to build the images provided by default.